 Pipelines are the workflows that your teams use to recruit.
 They have stages for the milestones in your recruiting process.
-A Recruiting Pipeline acts as the main basis for all the pipelines you create.
-All pipelines must “fit” into the Recruiting Pipeline.
+All pipelines must "fit" into a single overall reporting pipeline.

 If you recruit within the EU, we suggest enabling GDPR settings to:

 - Allow for the permanent deletion of candidate data.

 - Allow candidates to delete their own data.